hedge-dev/UnleashedRecomp/README.md

 ### How can I install mods?

-**Do not install mods by modifying the game data.** Use [Hedge Mod Manager](https://github.com/thesupersonic16/HedgeModManager) instead.
+**Do not install mods by modifying the game data**.
+Use [Hedge Mod Manager](https://github.com/thesupersonic16/HedgeModManager) instead.
 You will not get support for modifying your game files directly.

 > [!WARNING]
 > Unleashed Mod Manager is not recommended for use with Unleashed Recompiled.